mitmelon/eye-mail/README.md

   - [ ] Proactively monitor your email address and phone number for malicious use or compromise and notify you immediately via your communication module
   - [ ] Add integrity check on all messages for alteration detections
   - [ ] Backup all your email inboxes and sms - Default backup service is [Pangea, AWS and Digitalocean]
-  - [ ] :white_large_square: Easily export all or some of your emails to spreadsheets, pdf or image
+  - [ ] Easily export all or some of your emails to spreadsheets, pdf or image

 ## Installing Eye-mail